axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md

 ^
 - **Partnered experiments.** Partnered pacts.
 (Partnered commitments.)
 	- Commit with a partner on trying out something for a set period of time.
 E.g. with romantic or sexual partners.
 		- "Let's get married for one year."
 "Let's have a fake wedding and see how it feels."
-"Let's live together for a week."
+"Let's live together for a week." (e.g. handfasting (temporary marriage))
 	- **Trial period.** "You cannot know if you would like to live in a city by spending one afternoon there." (× [trial decisions (Clear Thinking)]({% link 0-book-review/_posts/2025-04-26-clear-thinking-shane-parrish-summary.md %}#^trial-decision))
+- **Tiny experiment your life**: successive periods, all time-bound.
+(Regular travels.)
 ^
 - **Re-intentionalize regularly** — not once a year.
 Review your efforts, strategize, try new things.
 Get inspired every week!
 - **Notice what is absent.** Go through your journal and notice what you never talk about, think about, or feel.
 "Data can tell you a lot through what is not there."